jkion2/TeachMe/backend/templates/video.md

 - **TypeError**: All submobjects of VGroup must be of type VMobject.
 Got Group (Group) instead.
 - **TypeError**: Mobject.__getattr__.<locals>.getter() got an unexpected keyword argument 'color`
 - **TypeError**: Mobject.next_to() got an unexpected keyword argument 'align'
+- **AttributeError**: ParametricFunction object has no attribute 'angle'

 ---